mbrandonw/mbrandonw.github.io/_drafts/algbera-of-predicates-and-sorting-functions.md

   static var e: Self { get }
 }
 ```

-Note that monoids are automatically semigroups by simply _forgetting_ that they have a distinguished identity element `e`.

 Types that conform to these protocols have some of the simplest forms of computation around.
 They know how to take two values of the type, and combine them into a single value.
 We know of quite a few types that are monoids: